Communicating Effectively — Online

 - Proven tactics to avoid looking bad

-- Word choice: communicating in a way that colleagues listen
+- Word choice – communication that makes colleagues listen

-- Non-verbal expression: channels for sending messages without words
+- Non-verbal expression – channels that send messages without words

 - Three simultaneous conversations that are embedded in a difficult conversation